 So the $30 to $50 you spend on a good strong pack will more than make up for the annual purchase of a $20 crappy-zipper, break-before-the-year-is-out school bag.
 Though my cheap gene shudders at paying nearly $50 for a kid’s backpack, I know it will withstand many years worth of aggressive treatment.

+My kids are going into fourth and second grades this year and their backpacks are not being replaced.
 That’s it.
 That’s all I wanted to tell you.

 Sounds too boring?
 If your child still wants to personalize, there are many ways to make a plain pack seem more